marco402/plugin-Rtl433-for-SdrSharp/README.md

      -Added a column number of messages received in the list devices window.

 ## Installation
+For all versions, the location of the plugins is indicated in the SDRSharp.config or SDRSharp file.exe.config, under the key core.pluginsDirectory.Il is thus possible to have 1 single plugin folder for several SDRSharp versions.

-​Warning:2 different SDRSharp installations.
+​Warning:3 differents SDRSharp installations.
+Since version 1830, there is no longer a bin folder, just put the 3 dll either in the plugins folder either in plugins/DLL_433 no need for key.

-Recent versions have sdrsharp.exe in a bin folder.
+For versions that have sdrsharp.exe in a bin folder.
-In this case, position yourself in C: SDRSharp/plugins
+In this case, position yourself in C:SDRSharp/plugins
-- Create a RTL_433 folder and place the 3 dll in it.
+    - Create a folder RTL_433 and place the 3 dlls there.
-- Important:Delete the 3 dll if they are in bin.
+    - Important:Delete the 3 dlls if they are in bin.
     - Delete the key if it is in plugins.xml.

-SDRSharp version without bin folder:
+For older SDRSharp versions:
-- SDRSharp installation (tested with version 1.0.0.1788)
+- Installation of SDRSharp (tested with version 1.0.0.1788)
-  - Place the files in the install folder (SDRSharp.Rtl_433.dll rtl_433.dll and GraphLib.dll) in the SDRSharp folder.
+  - Place the files from the install folder (SDRSharp.Rtl_433.dll rtl_433.dll and GraphLib.dll) in the SDRSharp folder.
-    - Add the line add key="RTL_433" value="SDRSharp.Rtl_433.Rtl_433_Plugin, SDRSharp .
-Rtl_433" /> in the plugins.xml file
+  - Add the line <add key="RTL_433" value="SDRSharp.Rtl_433.Rtl_433_Plugin, SDRSharp .Rtl_433" /> in the plugins file.xml

 ## Launch
 After configuring SDRSharp (see chapter configuration, this information is initially recalled in the plugin window).